tanujai-ds/-adviser/README.md

 Create a file called apikey.txt in your project root folder

-Paste your API key inside apikey.txt like this:
+Paste your API key inside apikey.txt

-use:7d201b3976mshd584adeeecca511p1072b2jsn48c049eb6153
-into the api key

 ▶️ Run the App